craigmbooth/craigmbooth.github.io/_posts/2021-08-13-continuous-integration-on-github-pages-and-jekyll.md

 fi
 ```

 It's worth noting that the CI process *does* find useful things.
-The thing that led to me writing this blog post was that I added a logo (the little Venn diagram) thing to the site.
+The thing that led to me writing this blog post was that I added a logo (the little Venn diagram) to the site.
 In the theme, the logo is configuration (simply add the name of the file to a config file), but when I merged that one-line change, CI started failing.

 ![A screenshot showing a CI failure after adding the logo](/assets/images/blog/ci/ci_fail.png)

-It turns out that the theme I am using neglected to add alt text to the header image, making the site more difficult to navigate for people using a screenreader.
+It turns out that the theme neglected to add alt text to the header image, making the site more difficult to navigate for people using a screenreader.
 The header image is a link to the front of my website, so added an alt text appropriately labeling it as such.

 ## A Note On Implementing New Tools